tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-10-awakening-moment-to-how-smartphones-fragment-our-attention.md

 > Our research suggests that, in a way, the mere presence of our smartphones is like the sound of our names &mdash; they are constantly calling to us, exerting a gravitational pull on our attention.
 If you have ever felt a "phantom buzz" you inherently know this.
 Attempts to block or resist this pull takes a toll by impairing our cognitive abilities.
 In a poignant twist, then, this means that when we are successful at resisting the urge to attend to our smartphones, we may actually be undermining our own cognitive performance.

-In other words, even if resolve to leave your smartphone in your pocket and *not check it*, the willpower needed to resist the urge to check your phone also begins to drain you.
+In other words, even if you resolve to leave your smartphone in your pocket and *not check it*, the willpower needed to resist the urge to check your phone also begins to drain you.
 And if you've left notifications on, the pull to respond to the notification buzz (and see what the incoming message is) is nearly impossible.

 At the very least, by putting your phone into "Do not disturb" mode and leaving it in your bag (out of sight), you greatly increase your chances of being able to focus.